IoFinnet/io-vault-disaster-recovery-cli/README.md

 The resulting executable(s) will be in the `bin/` folder.

+## Download a Binary

+If you prefer the convenience of downloading a pre-built binary for your platform, head to the [Releases area](https://github.com/IoFinnet/io-vault-disaster-recovery-cli/releases).
+We have pre-built binaries for Linux, Windows and Mac.

 ## Usage

 First you will want to get the vault IDs available in the files: